neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 Useful environment variables:

 `NEON_BIN`: The directory where neon binaries can be found.
-`POSTGRES_DISTRIB_DIR`: The directory where postgres distribution can be found.
+`COMPATIBILITY_NEON_BIN`: The directory where the previous version of Neon binaries can be found `POSTGRES_DISTRIB_DIR`: The directory where postgres distribution can be found.
 Since pageserver supports several postgres versions, `POSTGRES_DISTRIB_DIR` must contain a subdirectory for each version with naming convention `v{PG_VERSION}/`.
 Inside that dir, a `bin/postgres` binary should be present.
+`COMPATIBILITY_POSTGRES_DISTRIB_DIR`: The directory where the prevoius version of postgres distribution can be found.
 `DEFAULT_PG_VERSION`: The version of Postgres to use, This is used to construct full path to the postgres binaries.
 Format is 2-digit major version nubmer, i.e. `DEFAULT_PG_VERSION=16`